Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: A huge model of the world economy

 The discussion up to this point focused on an overall measure of cross-country connectivity considering all focus variables jointly.
-To investigate whether connectivity plays a larger role for certain variables we display in Figure \ref{DYindex_vars} the DY index for each of the focus variables separately.
+To investigate whether connectivity plays a larger role for certain variables, we display the DY index for each of the focus variables separately in Figure \ref{DYindex_vars}.

-The figure reveals significant cross-country spillovers for inflation.
-On average, spillovers accounted for roughly 20\% of FEVD before and after the global financial crisis.
-During the global financial crisis, the DY index for inflation soared to 28\%.
-That cross-country links account for a large share of variation in inflation is in line with a broad literature.
-More specifically, \citet{Borio2007, Ciccarelli2010, km2018} argue in favor of a global component that influences domestic inflation rates.
+The figure reveals some interesting variable-specific differences.
+For example, the evolution of the DY index for industrial production, inflation and long-term interest rates is very similar to the behavior of the overall index displayed in Figure \ref{DYindex}.
+The degree of connectedness, is however, comparably smaller (35 percent).
+It is worth stressing that the posterior distribution is again strongly tilted towards higher levels of connectivity.
+A high degree of cross-country dependence between inflation rates is in line with \citet{Borio2007, Ciccarelli2010, km2018} who stress the importance of a global component in determining domestic inflation rates.

-For the other variables, cross-country spillovers are much smaller but display similar dynamics: sharp increases during the financial crisis with the posterior distribution being heavily tilted towards higher values of the variable-specific DY indices, and an overall trend of pre-crisis levels being lower than post-crisis values.

-A particularly interesting pattern can be found when looking at long-term interest rates.
-For these, we observe that during the euro area sovereign debt crisis, connectivity sharply increased.
-This might be driven by sharply increasing risk spreads in the peripheral euro area economies (Portugal, Italy, Ireland, Greece, Spain) and pronounced declines of spreads in European economies (most notably Germany, France, Austria, Belgium).

-We can repeat the calculation one country at a time so as to measure the role of cross-country effects for each country.
-This is done in Figure \ref{DYindex_cts}.
-It can be seen that there are marked differences across countries as regards the degree of spillovers.
-Cross-country spillovers to explain variation in Chinese variables, for instance, play a modest role.
-In contrast, Indonesia variables are much more driven by foreign variables.
-Other Asian economies such as Korea and Japan fall between these two extreme cases.
-In general, we find that the DY index for smaller Asian countries is in general comparatively larger.
-Considering Europe shows a pronounced degree of diversity.
-Major countries such as France, Italy and Spain feature lower spillovers than many of the smaller countries.

-Consistent with the overall and variable-specific results we often find spikes during the global financial crisis.
-One striking difference to the variable-specific results is that for most economies, spillovers prior to the financial crisis are larger and tend to decrease after the global financial crisis.

-Summing up and considering also the forecasting results, the cross-variable DY indices paint the same picture.
-Benefits from estimating a large multi-country system are most pronounced for inflation forecasts, while cross-country connectivity plays a minor role for other variables.
-This demonstrates a particularly useful property of global-local shrinkage priors that do not apply systematic shrinkage across the system.
-More specifically, the Horseshoe prior allows for a lot of cross-country linkages in inflation equations, whereas for other variables, these linkages are set to zero.
-Also, considering the country-specific results, we find significant variation as to which extent connectivity plays a role.
-Since the degree of appropriate shrinkage is a priori unknown, we consider the automatic and data-based fashion of revealing restrictions on $\tilde{\bm B}$ a strong feature of our model.